suryamodulus/strapi-customize-admin/README.md

 yarn add strapi-customize-admin
 ```
 ##### Usage
-Add as postbuild script in your package.json.
+Add it as a postbuild script in your package.json.
 Ex:
 ```
 postbuild: "strapi-customize-admin"
 ```